 Prior to MPC, Marisa spent a year in Milan, Italy, completing her master’s degree in urban planning with a focus on international community development.
 Her studies were informed by years of work on the ground in Chicago, most recently with Lawndale Christian Development Corporation where she directed more than $30 million in affordable rental and for-sale housing development in the North Lawndale neighborhood.

-Marisa's writing has been published by the Chicago Tribune, Chicago Sun-Times, Huffington Post, Crain's Chicago Business, the American Planning Association and Next City.
+Marisa's writing has been published by the Chicago Tribune, Chicago Sun-Times, Huffington Post, Crain's Chicago Business, Next City, the American Planning Association and Harvard's Joint Center for Housing Studies.
 Her research has been featured in the Economist, Chicago magazine, CNN, Forbes, Ebony, Chicago Reader, Bloomberg View, National Public Radio, NPR's Code Switch and Chicago Public Radio.

 A Michigan native, Marisa has a bachelor’s degree from the University of Michigan in sociology, master’s degree from the University of Chicago’s School of Social Service Administration, certificate in affordable housing finance, development and management from the University of Illinois at Chicago, and master’s in urban planning from the Istituto Politecnico di Milano, where her master’s thesis explored the role that an intermediary could play in advancing the community development field in northern Italy.

-Marisa serves on the Community Development Committee of The Resurrection Project, the board of West Central Association, was a 2014 Marshall Memorial fellow and a 2016 Leadership Greater Chicago fellow.
+Marisa serves on the Community Development Committee of The Resurrection Project, the board of Chicago United for Equity, was a 2014 Marshall Memorial fellow and a 2016 Leadership Greater Chicago fellow.
 She lives in Little Italy with her husband and two sons.